 Observation of the natural world reveals an underlying order, which scientists try to understand through model building and experimentation.
 Physical scientists seek to reveal the fundamental nature and composition of matter and its interactions; such understanding forms the essential background for our modern technological society.
 This rigorous program integrates first-year college chemistry and physics with math to explore how scientists make sense of the natural world.
 Students will work to develop a firm background in college-level science, becoming prepared for further intermediate and advanced work in the mathematical and physical sciences.

 The work will be intensive and challenging but also exciting; students should expect to spend at least 50 hours per week engaged with material during and outside of class.
-Important for success will be a commitment to working hard and effectively in groups.
 The program will include readings, lectures, labs, workshops, seminars, and projects, along with homework sets, writing assignments, quizzes, and exams.
-Students can expect to spend at least a full day in lab each week, maintain lab notebooks, and write formal lab reports.
+In order to build a strong learning community students will benefit from live virtual instruction with faculty in addition to faculty-developed videos and resources.
+Students will complete weekly hands-on remote lab activities in chemistry and physics, maintain lab notebooks, and communicate their findings in writing.

 All areas of the program will emphasize the use of mathematical methods and critical thinking and the development of proficient writing and speaking skills.
 Successful students will improve their conceptual understanding and problem-solving abilities, their ability to collaborate effectively, and gain hands-on experience in physical science.
 Students will apply these skills and knowledge to complex problems showing the rich inter-connectedness of mathematical and physical systems.